Updated on by Hayley Brown

 So, how do you do SaaS integration?

 One way of solving the issue is with an external embedded iPaaS platform.
-They enable users to accelerate the integration building process rapidly.
-Users can create API integrations that are complex and multi-step that works quickly and reliably.
+They enable users to accelerate the integration-building process rapidly.
+Users can create API integrations that are complex and multi-step that work quickly and reliably.
 As well as architect the implementation for speed and scale to increase time to market.

 Third-party integrations add necessary external data to an existing project using different APIs.
 This means features and tools can be added quickly rather than in months if developed in-house.
 Helping businesses respond to the market faster.